riscv-boom/riscv-boom/docs/sections/instruction-fetch-stage.rst

 Fetching Compressed Instructions
 --------------------------------

 This section describes how the RISC-V Compressed ISA extension was implemented in BOOM.
 The Compressed ISA Extension, or RVC (http://riscv.org/download.html#spec_compressed_isa) enables smaller, 16 bit encodings of common instructions to decrease the static and dynamic code size.
-“RVC" comes with a number of features that are of particular interest to micro-architects:
+"RVC" comes with a number of features that are of particular interest to micro-architects:

 -  32b instructions have no alignment requirement, and may start on a